 - Educate the end-user

 When it comes to computer security, users are the final line of defense.
 This is due to the fact that no antivirus or spam filter tool can guarantee 100 percent accuracy.
-Even with these safeguards in place, the user should be taught on correct email and Internet usage in order to avoid virus infection on their device.
+Even with these safeguards in place, the user should be taught about correct email and Internet usage in order to avoid virus infection on their device.

 Mobile Application Problems (scenario)